 During the wet season in Australia, residents prepare for the invasion of these small, colorful parrots that engage in some very colorful behavior.

-The red-collared lorikeet only seems to have this unfortunate problem during Australia's wet season, through October and November.
+The red-collared lorikeet seems to have this unfortunate problem only during Australia’s wet season, through October and November.
 Delightful, friendly teetotalers throughout the year, these small parrots suddenly become sluggish, clumsy, and to their detriment, fearless of would-be predators.
-After a few days of fratboy behavior, the birds become ill, with typical the signs of a hangover, and while concerned specialists try to quarantine and care for as many as possible, sadly quite a few of the birds die.
+After a few days of fratboy behavior, the birds become ill, with the typical signs of a hangover, and while concerned specialists try to quarantine and care for as many as possible, sadly quite a few of the birds die.

-While amusing to imagine these bright little guys stumbling over each other and slurring their parrot drinking songs, it is a troubling mystery for the local animal hospitals and bird experts.
-Signs that a virus exist include respiratory problems and mucus discharge, as well as the "hangovers" lasting longer than they should.
+While it’s amusing to imagine these bright little guys stumbling over each other and slurring their parrot drinking songs, it is a troubling mystery for the local animal hospitals and bird experts.
+Signs that a virus exist include respiratory problems and mucus discharge, as well as the “hangovers” lasting longer than they should.

 Until the strange puzzle of this ailment is unraveled, the best that animal caretakers can do is round up the little drunkards and provide a safe place for them to have a good lie down until the effects wear off, and then they are released back into the wild.